SyberxSpace/SyberxSpace.github.io/_posts/2020-12-12-Windows_System_Tricks.md

 ## Registry Edits

-I immediately make these changes on my Windows machines to set up input methods as I like them.
+I make these changes to my Windows registry to modify a few aspects of the OS.
 The first edit, `EnableHexNumpad`, allows me to use `ALT` + `+####` to input Unicode values instead of just the default alt codes.
-The second change, `DisableSearchBoxSuggestions` prevents the Windows search bar from web searching, ensuring it always opens programs when their names are typed.
+The second change, `DisableSearchBoxSuggestions`, prevents the Windows search bar from web searching.

 ```
 Computer